Are you happiest in the city? Do you get a buzz from the frenetic pace, the architecture and the people watching?

 These 5 big cities in South East Asia are a wonderful blend of culture; a fusion of religion, art and food that is only found in the bustling metropolises of Asia.
 Flights between each of these cities take around two hours, so while hardly noticing the journey between them, you’ll step off the plane into the wildly different experience that each Asian city offers.
 Time to plan yourself all little Asian city multistop?

-Next head up to Hanoi, the pleasant capital city of Vietnam.
+Next, fly up to Hanoi, the pleasant capital city of Vietnam.
 From its vantage point in the north of the country you can nip down to the coast and see the stunning limestone scenery in Halong Bay, but there’s also plenty to keep you busy in the relaxed capital.

-The stunning skyline of Hong Kong is certainly a wonderful way to finish your trip.
+The stunning skyline of Hong Kong is indeed an excellent way to finish your trip.
 The famous Star Ferry will carry you from Kowloon to the island, with breath-taking views of the famous Hong Kong skyscrapers.
 Make sure you enjoy this last leg of your trip by relaxing in one of the city’s fantastic rooftop bars.
 To get out of the busy centre, hop on the bus and head to Stanley, located in the south of Hong Kong Island.
 This small town has a lovely market and harbour and is a welcome break from the heat of Central, as well as showing a slower paced side to Hong Kong.